 ½ cup vegetable oil (or butter)

 1 ½ cup flour (you could use whole-wheat pastry flour or white whole-wheat flour)

 ¾ teaspoon salt (½ t. if using salted butter)

 Preheat oven to 350º.
 Grease a 9” x 13” pan.

 Combine dry ingredients in large bowl.
 Mix eggs, lentils, oil, and vanilla.
 Add wet ingredients to dry mixture, stir well.
-Our into pan and bake 30-35 minutes, until toothpick inserted in middle comes out dry.
+Our into pan and bake 30 to 35 minutes, until a toothpick inserted in middle comes out dry.
 Cool and cut into serving sizes.